I don’t know about you, but I like some flavuh in my scrambled eggs. Notice I didn’t say flavor.

 Well, a little hint: It’s sharp, Italian, and hard.
 No, get your mind out of the gutter!
 It’s not Italian supermodel Fabio Mancini.

-If you look at my Freezer Breakfast Burritos recipe, I don’t add any Pecorino Romano, which is why my husband prays for it when I make scrambled eggs, just like Fabio.
+If you look at my Freezer Breakfast Burritos recipe, I don’t add any Pecorino Romano, which is why my husband prays for it when I make scrambled eggs.
 He also prays for a world where pizza grows on trees and Star Wars plays on a continuous loop on every TV.

 A few hints for fluffy scrambled eggs: